elifesciences-publications/Custom-Data-Acquisition-Program-/README.md

 # Custom-Data-Acquisition-Program-
-Program used to acquire electrophysiological  data
+Program used to acquire electrophysiological  data.
+This requires labview main program to function.It works in conjunciton with multiclamp amplifier.